JoshuaFox/JoshuaFox.github.io/publications.md

 • “[So what is SO\_KEEPALIVE?](https://drdobbs.com/java/184404250#) ,” _Dr.
 Dobb’s Journal_.

 > Garbage collecting distributed leases requires mechanisms such as keep-alives, heartbeats, leases, and Are-You-There/I-Hear-You protocols.
-Interestingly, the keep-alive mechanism built into TCP/IP sockets is not really practical; for this reason and the JDK didn’t allow access to Socket Option Keep-Alive until the recent release of JDK 1.3.
+Interestingly, the keep-alive mechanism built into TCP/IP sockets is not really practical; for this reason and the JDK didn't allow access to Socket Option Keep-Alive until the recent release of JDK 1.3.
 I explain the problems with SO\_KEEPALIVE and how to implement your own garbage collection mechanism for distributed resources.

 • Seminars: Servlets, JSP, RMI and JDBC.
 Interbit Training and Consulting, a Sun Microsystems Training Center, Herzliya, Israel.